-In order to assess compliance with this condition, data recorded at McColl's Bridge (Figure 2) was assessed (Figure 3).
+To determine compliance with this condition, data recorded at McColl's Bridge was assessed (Figure 3).
 This analysis shows that flows were maintained above the minimum of 2.2 cumecs (m3/s) throughout the reported period.
-The lowest flow recorded during the monitoring year was 2.91 cumecs on the 26 October 2022.
+The lowest minimum daily flow recorded during the monitoring year was 2.67 cumecs on the 26 January 2024.

-Figure 3 Daily minimum flow in the lower Pātea River recorded at McColl's Bridge, 1 July 2022 - 30 June 2023
+Figure 3 Daily minimum flow in the lower Pātea River recorded at McColl's Bridge (1 July 2023-30 June 2024)